Filpill/blog-web/content/projects/2018-06-17-uav-aircraft-design.md

 ### Early Construction of Aircraft

-- Constructed with sheets of lasercut balsa and plywood jigsawed together into an assembly.
+- Constructed with sheets of laser cut balsa and plywood jigsawed together into an assembly.

 ![Early Construction](/img/uav/early-build.jpg)